phalcon-orphanage/docs/pl/reference/tools.rst

 .. code-block:: sh

+    $ phalcon project --help

-Phalcon DevTools (1.2.3)
+    Phalcon DevTools (2.0.8)

     Help:
       Creates a project

     Usage:
       project [name] [type] [directory] [enable-webtools]

     Arguments:
       help    Shows this help text

     Example
       phalcon project store simple

     Options:
- --name               Name of the new project --enable-webtools    Determines if webtools should be enabled [optional] --directory=s        Base path on which project will be created [optional] --type=s             Type of the application to be generated (micro, simple, modules) --template-path      Specify a template path [optional] --use-config-ini     Use a ini file as configuration file [optional] --trace              Shows the trace of the framework in case of exception. [optional] --help               Shows this help
+     --name               Name of the new project
+     --enable-webtools    Determines if webtools should be enabled [optional] --directory=s        Base path on which project will be created [optional] --type=s             Type of the application to be generated (cli, micro, simple, modules) --template-path=s    Specify a template path [optional]
+     --use-config-ini     Use a ini file as configuration file [optional] --trace              Shows the trace of the framework in case of exception. [optional] --help               Shows this help

 Accessing the project from the web server will show you: